SantaUnion/AtomTween/README.md

 #### A lightweight and versatile CSS Animation Engine for Modern Browsers

-* Super lightweight 3kb library, ideal for HTML5 banners where file size constraints can be an issue
+* Super lightweight 3kb library, ideal for HTML5 banners where file size constraints are an issue
 * Simple API
 * Fast and silky smooth CSS animation
-* A plethora of animation properties available including 3D transforms plus methods including onStart and onComplete
+* A plethora of animation properties available including 3D transforms and methods including onStart and onComplete
-* Construct complex animation sequence with minimal code
+* Sequence animation with minimal code